-I declare that, to the best of my knowledge and belief, during the year ended 30 June 2016 there have been no contraventions of:
+I declare that, to the best of my knowledge and belief, during the year ended 30 June

 - i. the auditor's independence requirements as set out in the Corporations Act 2001 in relation to the audit; and - ii. any applicable code of professional conduct in relation to the audit.